MicrosoftDocs/ai-builder/ai-builder-docs/what-is-ai-builder.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 AI Builder is a new Power Platform capability that allows you to easily automate processes and predict outcomes to improve business performance.
-AI Builder is a turnkey solution that brings the power of Microsoft Artificial Intelligence (AI) through a point and select experience.
-Using AI Builder, you can build AI without having coding or data science skills.
+AI Builder is a turnkey solution that brings the power of Microsoft Artificial Intelligence through a point and select experience.
+Using AI Builder, you can add intelligence to your apps without having coding or data science skills.

 > [!IMPORTANT]
 > - AI Builder is a preview feature.